 Paper copies that are printed to accompany electronic prescriptions are known as ‘tokens’.
 The barcode on the tokens can be scanned to retrieve the electronic prescription from the spine.

-Read more within below and also on PSNC’s factsheet: Summary of EPS-related forms and tokens which explains what they look like, and how to recognise the different types.
+PSNC’s factsheet: Summary of EPS-related forms and tokens explains how to recognise the different types.